Beddingfield Funeral Service

 Santa Clara, CA

-Clarence Camara was born in Honolulu, Hawaii and passed away in Santa Clara, California.
-He was 94 years old.
+Waimei Lee was born in Hong Kong, China and passed away in San Jose, California.
+She was 71 years old.

 Jaime Roland Wojick